cdapio/hydrator-plugins/core-plugins/docs/AzureBlobStore-batchsource.md

 -------

 This example connects to Microsoft Azure Blob Storage and reads in files found in the specified directory.
-This example uses the 'hydrator' container at the 'hydratorstorage.blob.core.windows.net' endpoint on Microsoft Azure Storage, using the 'hydratorstorage' account name:
+This example uses the 'hydrator' container at 'hydratorstorage.blob.core.windows.net' (Microsoft Azure Storage), using the 'hydratorstorage' account name:

     {